-More on Massacres in AssamThe way Indian Muslim leadership and he Indian leadership in general has articulated the massacre of Muslims in Assam is disturbing to every conscious human being.
+More on Massacres in AssamThe way the Indian Muslim leadership and the Indian leadership, in general, has articulated the massacre of Muslims in Assam is disturbing to every conscious human being.
 The Muslim and secular leadership in India has argued that the people living in Assam were not Bengali Muslims.
 They are the sons of the soil and hence they should not have been driven out of their homes or killed.
-The Hindu leadership led by the RSS and its political commentators have argued that Muslims are in Assam are of Bengali origin and hence Bodos or locals have every right to kick them out of the land.
+The Hindu leadership led by the RSS and its political commentators has argued that Muslims are in Assam are of Bengali origin and hence Bodos or locals have every right to kick them out of the land.

 In Assam, the intelligence agencies, the state, the local administration, the political parties, the religious outfits and the central government failed to fulfill their obligations to the country and the people living within its territory.
-It is a crime that is covered under Geneva convention of genocide and human rights clauses of international court of justice.
+It is a crime that is covered under the Geneva convention on genocide and human rights clauses of the international court of justice.

 Can Muslims or the Organization of Islamic Conference, the apex body of Muslim states file a case of violation of human rights against the central and state government of India?
-Can Muslim Indians living abroad think of developing a strategy to tackle these crimes beyond relief and emotional rhetoric?
+Can Muslim Indians, who live abroad think of developing a strategy to tackle these crimes beyond relief and emotional rhetoric?
 Can Muslim organizations of Indian origin active in the US and Britain approach this issue legally to ensure that these incidents are not repeated?

 In order to take a principled stand on the issue, Muslim leadership must come strongly against violence and in defense of human rights of everyone.
 They need to develop alliances at all levels to gather support for a non-violent approach to these issues.
 They must voice their concern against every act of violence that is perpetrated in the name of religion, ethnic, racial, or linguistic divisions.
 We can no longer remain passive to these incidents of violence against anyone.
 We need to be seen at the forefront of the movement for human rights and dignity even when the victims are not like us.